Proof search in multi-succedent sequent calculi for intuitionistic logic under the Schuette's schema: Proof search in LJm

-where the eigenvariable $a$ does not occur in the lower sequent nor in the finite set $A$ of free variables.
-Moreover $a$ is chosen so that the condition (\ref{eq:freshvar}) in the next subsection \ref{subsec:extension} is met.
+where the eigenvariable $a$ does not occur in the lower sequent nor nor in the finite set $A$ of free variables.
+Moreover $a$ is chosen so that the condition (\ref{eq:freshvar}) in the next subsubsection \ref{subsec:extension} is met.

 All of terms in the finite set $Tm(A)\restrict n$ are tested for existential formulas in succedent and for universal formulas in antecedent.